Struggling with High Employee Turnover? Seeking Advice on Improving Communication in HR

 Dear Seniors,

-I am working as a HR Manager for a garment manufacturing Company with a workforce about 2200 employees.
+I am working as an HR Manager for a garment manufacturing company with a workforce of about 2200 employees.
+Approximately 2000 employees join my company each year, and we lose the same number of assets annually.

-I expect some expert opinion on this issue and some guidelines to take a start
+I am seeking expert opinions on this issue and some guidelines to assist in making improvements.

 Sachin Awasthy